lupuana/lupuana/README.md

 ## Welcome!
 ✨ I'm **Ana**, a student passionate about exploring the intersection of **programming, problem-solving, and innovative technologies**.
-I enjoy tackling challenges where computer science meets other disciplines — such as medicine, space exploration, and mathematics — to create impactful **solutions that push boundaries and improve lives**.
+I enjoy tackling challenges where computer science meets other disciplines to create impactful **solutions that push boundaries and improve lives**.

 ---